 Cook At Church, St Paul's Community Hall, 5.30pm-7.30pm - first Friday of month.
 For children aged 10 and 11 to learn cooking skills and have fun

 Email your local events to firstname.lastname@example.org.
 For regular events, meetings and classes - including a listing for Grangetown Library Hub - see our directory.

-The Grange darts team were formed in 2017 and have just started their third season in the Cardiff and Whitchurch Darts league.
+The Grange darts team were formed in 2017 and are into their third season in the Cardiff and Whitchurch Darts league.

-The pub team are currently playing in Divsion 1, the second level of a three-tier league - and the latest report covered the mixed fortunes over the Christmas period.
+The pub team - the Bar Baa's - are currently playing in Division 1, the second level of a three-tier league - and the latest report covered the mixed fortunes over the Christmas period.

 We hope to bring you more monthly updates from your local darts team thoroughout the year.
 Any interested players can come to matches (meet at The Grange pub) around 7.30pm on Monday nights or on Sunday afternoons around 5pm when there is usually a practice game.

 Grange crushed at Baglan

 Baglan Dragons 6-1 Grange Albion